Peter Green Furnishers: History

-Southampton Road
+Southampton Road location

 The premises had a fascinating history as part of the town.
 The building had been erected in 1873 by the side of the London to Southampton railway line.
 At that time Eastleigh had not yet come into existence, amounting to little more than 90 houses, and the building housed the Bishopstoke Brewery.
 During the course of the two world wars, and by then occupied by the Fair Oak Dairy Company, the building played an important part in supplying dairy produce to military camps and installations over a wide area of Southern Command.

 The Bishopstoke Brewery had leased the quarter acre site for 100 years but over the next few years the brewery changed hands several times.
 After several changes of ownership the premises ceased to be used as a brewery.
 In 1886 at a cost of £6,000 they were converted into a dog biscuit factory run by Dear & Co, a Millbrook firm.
 From 1889 however the premises lay empty until another biscuit manufacturer took the premises for a couple more years until 1895 following which the building served as a temporary school house used by the Eastleigh School Board.

 In the next few years the premises were also used by a dairy followed by a gear and engineering works.

 The longest period of occupation was from 1914 until 1966 after the building passed into the hands of the Fair Oak Dairy Produce Company owned by a London-based wholesale grocery company, managed by Mr. Johnson who also farmed at Foxhole Farm, Allington Lane, Fair Oak from where much of the dairy’s milk came.